 Step 4: If you don’t want to enable all pop-ups, use the Exceptions button instead.
 This opens a new window where you can manually enter the website’s address — use the copy/paste method — and click the Allow and Save Changes buttons.
 You can add as many websites as you want to your exceptions, and remove them as needed when you are done.

 Step 1: With a Chrome browser window open, click Chrome listed in the top-left corner, followed by Preferences on the resulting drop-down menu.

-Step 3: Scroll down, and click Pop-Ups and Redirects.
+Step 3: Select Site Settings, scroll down, and click Pop-Ups and Redirects.
 You’ll see a new page with an option to toggle between Blocked (Recommended) and Allowed.
 Switch to Allowed to enable all pop-ups.

 Step 4: Under Allow, you can manually add individual sites to the pop-up Allow list.
 This works well if you have another list of allowed sites that you can copy and paste into Chrome and save.

 Step 5: You also have an option to automatically allow pop-ups from any site you visit in Chrome.
 When a page in Chrome blocks pop-ups, you will see a small icon in the address bar called Pop Up Blocked, which looks like a window with an X on it.
 You can click this icon to allow the pop-up or choose to allow pop-ups from that particular site.

 Note: You can also access the pop-up settings by entering chrome://settings/content/popups in the address bar.